 For more tips and common grammatical errors and misconceptions, check out these links:

 Each story in the test needs to be graded as if you were actually grading an author’s story.
 That means you need to include categories and give an outcome.
-If you are confused as to how this is supposed to be done, I suggest getting a little more experience first and then reading the grading guide in this thread.
+If you are confused as to how this is supposed to be done, I suggest getting a little more experience first, looking at some example grades, and reading the grading guide in this thread.
 Once you have both grades and the grammar section answers completed, send them to an active tester.

 It had been six years to the day since the death of Rachel’s older sister, although it seemed more like an eternity to the Halden family.
 Maya had been on an errand when a renegade pack of Houndoom, threatened by the sudden appearance of a human girl near their territory, thought nothing more than to sink their fangs into her flesh, ending her life in flashes of scarlet and obsidian; causing one of the greatest tragedies the city of Lilycove had ever seen.
 She was nothing more than an auburn haired girl in black and white now, her dress contrasting sharply with her dirt-stained knees.